 Paragliding at Bir Billing, Himachal Pradesh

-Paragliding – something similar to “Hang Gliding” that majority of Indians are aware of, thanks to the Amitabh Bachchan movie “Yaarana”.
+After having the thrilling experience of Giant swing at Sandhan Valley in Maharashtra, I was looking for my next adventure.
+And after about 8 months, I zeroed down on Paragliding.
+This adventure activity was already known to Indians, thanks to the Amitabh Bachchan movie “Yaarana”, although it was actually “Hand Gliding” in the movie.
 The activity has gained immense popularity in India recently and you could easily find it on the bucket list of almost every adventure enthusiast.

 “Paragliding” is actually a competitive adventure sport of flying paragliders: lightweight, free-flying, foot-launched glider aircraft with no rigid primary structure.
 The pilot sits in a harness suspended below a fabric wing.
 Wing shape is maintained by the suspension lines, the pressure of air entering vents in the front of the wing, and the aerodynamic forces of the air flowing over the outside.